spryker/spryker-docs/docs/cag/dev/configure-data-import-from-an-s3-bucket.md

 ---
-title: Configuring data import from an S3 bucket via Flysystem
+title: Configure data import from an S3 bucket via Flysystem
 description: Learn how to import data via an S3 bucket.
 template: howto-guide-template
 redirect_from: